-The Alameda CTC supports the East Bay Regional Park District's efforts to link health, outdoor activity and green transportation.
-The Alameda CTC has long supported Active Transportation, linking transportation walking, biking and health, and therefore, I am writing in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).
+On behalf of the San Francisco Bay Trail Project, I applaud the East Bay Regional Park District's emphasis on health, outdoor activity and green transportation.
+With that in mind, I am writing in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).

 One of the key elements which make the East San Francisco Bay area a healthy and vibrant place to live is the tremendous asset of the East Bay Regional Park District.
-With 112,000 acres of accessible parkland, 1,200 miles of trails - including over 200 miles of paved trails which serve as a transportation alternative making it easier for commuters and students to get to mass transit hubs - the District plays a critical role by providing substantial health and quality of life benefits.
+With 112,000 acres of accessible parkland, 1,200 miles of trails - including over 200 miles of paved trails which serve as a transportation alternative making it easier for commuters and students to get to mass transit hubs - the District plays a critical role in both the physical and mental wellness of our region, as well as providing a substantial health and quality of life benefit.
+Indeed, the District has been a preventative health care provider in the East Bay for 78 years.